sigmacomputing/sigmaquickstarts/site/sigmaguides/src/cohort_analysis/cohort_analysis.md

 ### Prerequisites
-- This lab is designed to be a follow up to the Retention Analysis lab.
+- This lab is designed to be a follow up to the Sigma Retail & CPG Series Retention Analysis lab.
 If you have not already, please complete the steps for Retention Analysis here:

 ### What You Will Learn
 - How to create child elements from existing workbook objects